Genoveva Umeh: Career

 Umeh moved to Lagos, Nigeria in 2018 to pursue her acting career.
 She wrote and performed a one-woman stage play, HOME, which performed at Lagos Fringe Festival in Lagos, Nigeria and a year later at Bloemfontein, South Africa.
 She also performed as Lami in Rue14 studios stage Play, High to shine a light on substance abuse amongst teenagers in December 2018 and 2019.

 Umeh booked her first lead role in A Tune Away (2020), which earned her a nomination for Best Actress at the 2022 Africa Magic Viewers' Choice -Award 2022.
 In 2019, she began her on-screen journey with a small role in Love is War, a cinema film that eventually found its home on Netflix.
 She then played Anita, a youthful London girl with a lot to hide in One Lagos Night released in 2021 and exclusive to Netflix two years after it was shot.
 She also played Khafilat in BAFTA nominated short film "Lizard" (2020).

 She was one of the first set of students admitted into Ebonylife Creative Academy in hopes that her talents will be seen.
 She then featured in short films like "Monitoring Spirits", which earned her best supporting actress for her role as Sara.
 Other short films include "Reflections", "Focus" and "IJO".
 Shortly, she caught the attention of Kenneth Gyang who recommended her to Mo Abudu and owner of the academy to audition for the role of Timeyin Ademola in Netflix original and Nigerian's first Netflix original crime thriller series, Blood Sisters.
+In 2026, she reprised the role in the second season, which was released on Netflix in June 2026.

 Shortly after wrapping Blood Sisters she was cast to play Zina in Far From Home.